 When we talk about trespasses, we are not talking about sins committed against

-each other, but against God, for all sins against man are primarily committed
+each other but against God, for all sin is

-against God.
+against God (Psalm 51-4).
 People may suffer by some of the things we have said and done,

-but the one who suffered the most is Jesus who paid for our sin.
-This is a
+but the one who suffered the most was Jesus who died for our sins.
+The new

-contract to which we must agree and sign by a promise to serve Him all the
+contract to which we must agree and sign with a verbal promise to serve Him all the

-days of our lives before it goes into effect, like signing any contract.
+days of our life, like signing any contract.

 Jesus has already signed the covenant in His own blood, and now it is our turn